SNK 40th Anniversary Collection

 SNK 40th Anniversary Collection is a video game compilation developed by Digital Eclipse consisting of arcade and console games published by SNK between 1979 and 1990.
 The collection was released for the Nintendo Switch in 2018, and later in 2019 for PlayStation 4 on March 19, Xbox One on May 3, and Steam on July 7.

 Games included

 The collection included 14 games for its original Nintendo Switch launch.
 11 more games were added as free downloadable content on December 11, 2018 for a total of 25 games.
 All later ports of the collection launched with every game from the start, and the Xbox One version adds an exclusive game for a total of 26.

 Original arcade versions are included for every game except for games never released in arcades (Baseball Stars, Crystalis, and Iron Tank), which run the Nintendo Entertainment System versions.
-NES ports of some arcade games are also included.
+The NES ports of some arcade games are also included.